d-matrix-ai/dmx-compressor/README.md

 ## Overview

-In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Corsair-specific features, inclusing
+In essence this is an extension of the [PyTorch](https://pytorch.org/) framework that implements Corsair-specific features, including
 - ***custom low-precision integer formats and arithmetic*** (for both activations and parameters),
 - ***fine-grain structured weight sparsity*** (for linear and convolutional weights), and
 - ***custom integer operation logics*** (for element-wise activation functions and normalizations).